Dian Chapman is a Technical Consultant

 Blanket # 1

 Help Dian Help More Soldiers, Veterans and K9 Heroes

-Because some people have asked to help pay for some of the blankets I make for soldiers as their way of helping...I've added this link.
-If you would like to make a donation to support my efforts to help me purchase more fabric and yarn to allow me to make more blankets for our soldiers, you can do so, securely, online through PayPal by clicking the Donation button below:
+People often ask how they can donate to pay it forward in honor of our soldiers, veterans and K9 heroes.
+If you would like to make a donation to support my efforts and help me purchase more fabric and yarn and threads to allow me to make more blankets, lapghans and pillows for our heroes, you can do so, securely, online through PayPal by clicking this link: